Observable Graph View

-In the Graph view of the IOC Panel, you can deep-dive into a selected IOC, includling date range, extracted indicators, and a link to the full report.
-You can click on any IOC in List view to display that IOC in Graph view.
+In the Graph view of the Observables Panel, you can deep-dive into a selected Observable, includling date range, extracted Observables, and a link to the full report.
+You can click on any Observable in List view to display it in Graph view.

 You can see two menu bars when you are in Graph view, both of them displayed above the actual graph.